 Once patients have been on a urate-lowering drug for a while and reach the target SUA of <6 mg/dL, they won’t have to be so restrictive with their food because the disease is controlled with medication.

 - Race: African Americans are more prone to gout than whites.

 - Age: Your risk of gout gets higher with age.

 - Sex: Younger men are four times more likely to develop gout than women; and after the age of 65, men are three times more likely to develop gout than women.

 - Genes: Some people are predisposed to have higher uric acid levels and a lower ability to eliminate uric acid.

-Even though a low-purine diet alone won’t cure you of gout, eating well and reaching a healthy weight will decrease your overall risk of gout and the complications of metabolic syndrome.
-Dr. Beyl says, “Of all modalities we know in terms of diet, weight loss is proven to be the most effective to help prevent gout flares and help lower uric acid numbers.”
+Even though a low-purine diet alone won’t cure you of gout.
+Eating well and reaching a healthy weight will decrease your overall risk of gout and the complications of metabolic syndrome by preventing gout flares and helping lower uric acid numbers.

 Patients should focus on foods that will benefit their overall health and lower their risk of metabolic syndrome: plant-based proteins, vegetables, fruits and nuts.
 Being careful and limiting intake of foods that increase uric acid levels - like red meat, beer, liquor, and high fructose corn syrup - will also help gout medicine be more effective and prevent flares.

 Get the latest news and tips about living with Gout in the Live Yes!
 Arthritis Network newsletter.